Through its intramural and extramural organizational units, the NICHD supports and conducts a broad range of research on neural tube defects (NTDs).

 These programs are complemented by other research areas of the NICHD on genetic risk, patterns of embryonic development, and prenatal nutritional status.
 For example, the intramural Program in Genomics of Differentiation uses zebrafish to investigate patterns of genes in embryonic development.

-The NICHD also collaborates with institutions in Ireland, where NTDs are relatively common, through its Division of Epidemiology, Statistics, and Prevention Research.
+The NICHD also collaborates with institutions in Ireland, where NTDs are relatively common, through its Division of Intramural Population Health Research.
 In one of these studies, researchers found that women with low levels of vitamin B have an increased risk for giving birth to a child with an NTD.

 Human genetics is also the focus of research supported by the Developmental Biology and Structural Variation Branch (DBSVB).
 Researchers are investigating the specific genetic activity that drives the development and growth of the fetus both under normal conditions and when the neural tube fails to form completely.